QA Docs Essentials: Software Testing Artifacts Meaning and Types Explained

 Tips for QA Professionals at All Levels

-For QA Beginners:
+For QA Beginners

-- Derive clear scenarios from user stories.
+- Derive scenarios directly from requirements.

-- Use templates to keep cases consistent.
+- Use templates for consistency.

-For Experienced QA/Test Leads:
+For Experienced QA/Test Leads

 - Cover positive, negative, and edge cases thoroughly.